 Pure essential oils are distilled from oil sacs found in most structures of the plant – the leaves, roots, flowers, etc. Almost all essential oils are made up of several, sometimes hundreds, of various molecular compounds.
 The combination and ratios of these compounds give each oil its unique aromatic and therapeutic properties.
 Essential oils are not just a by-product of plant growth, however.
-Plants use these oils to fight infections from microbes, fungi and viruses; to protect themselves from animal invaders; and some suspect they may even be used for chemical communication between plants of the same species.
-While essential oils come from the plant world, they are particularly suited to use in natural health, wellness, and fitness programs, as their chemistry is remarkably compatible with our own, being easily absorbed into our bodies (even at the cellular level).
+Plants use these oils to fight infections from microbes, fungi, and viruses; to protect themselves from animal invaders, and some suspect they may even be used for chemical communication between plants of the same species.
+While essential oils come from the plant world, they are particularly suited to use in natural health, wellness, and fitness programs, as their chemistry is remarkably compatible with our own, as they can be easily absorbed into our bodies (even at the cellular level).

 The Plants Behind the Oils